-Customers are able to use their Android smartphones to make purchases in-store, on websites that are compatible with Android, within smartphone applications, and via Google services such as the Google Play Store.
+Customers can use their Android smartphones to make purchases in-store, on websites that are compatible with Android, within smartphone applications, and via Google services such as the Google Play Store.

-Through the use of their credit or debit cards, users are able to pay for things they purchase through Google Pay.
+Through the use of their credit or debit cards, users can pay for things they purchase through Google Pay.
 It allows you to make purchases in physical stores as well as online.

 Android devices equipped with Near-Field Communication (NFC) can take advantage of Google Pay’s compatibility with POS terminals.

-When customers log in to their Gmail accounts using the Chrome browser, they are able to make use of it on websites that also provide the service.
+When customers log in to their Gmail accounts using the Chrome browser, they can make use of it on websites that also provide the service.

-Users of Google Pay can use the app to instantly send and receive payments with one another.
+Users of Google Pay can use the app to send and receive payments with one another instantly.
 To begin, the app is connected to your bank account, from which funds are deducted immediately whenever you send or purchase items.
 The application can be used on mobile devices running Android as well as iPhone.

-You are able to clear any bill and recharge prepaid phones at any time.
+You can clear any bill and recharge prepaid phones at any time.
 You can use Google Pay to pay almost any kind of bill.
 However, the application does have a few limitations, and one of those limitations is a transaction limit.

 - CIF Full Form in Bank